jeregrande/Mute-Record/README.md

-# Lite Screen Recorder
+# ScreenCord: Lite Screen Recorder
-A simple screen recorder built with Electron
+A simple screen recorder built with Electron's desktopCapturer

 ## To install
 1. Create a blank Electron app with `npx create-electron-app app-name`